Maximum Mediums: Communicating with the Dead in Lily Dale, NY

 “Life is good,” he commented, a little snippily.
 Then he gave me a healing that lasted about 30 seconds and sent me packing.

 Outside, sitting on a park bench, mom was impressed.
-She found the whole experience emotional and peaceful.
+She found the whole experience emotional and uplifting.

 “But did you feel anything?”
 I asked her.